 The Guidelines complement provisions, otherwise controlling preparation for and reception of the Sacraments of Initiation (Baptism, Confirmation, and Eucharist) and the Sacrament of Penance, reflected in Code of Canon Law (CLSA and Paulist Press 2nd Ed.
-2000)(1983 CIC), the Compiled Liturgical Norms for the Archdiocese of Atlanta, and the rituals for particular Sacraments adopted by the United States Conference of Catholic Bishops (USCCB) and approved by the Holy See.
+2000)(1983 CIC), the Compiled Policies & Faculties in the Archdiocese of Atlanta (Revised 2002) (Compiled Policies & Faculties, respectively), and the rituals for particular Sacraments adopted by the United States Conference of Catholic Bishops (USCCB) and approved by the Holy See.